A Day Trip by Train: Colwall to Great Malvern

 There are a few walk options depending on your desired length and walk environment.
 The quickest way back is to follow the road to Upper Colwall, on to the Wyche Cutting and then straight up to the Beacon, taking in the most breath-taking views as far as the Cotswolds and the wooded Bredon Hill.
 For a longer walk, initially follow field paths to Evendine and then climb the iconic British Camp.
 Make sure to take in the views north and south along the ridge of the hills as you walk, the peaks stretching into the distance are lovely to see.
 Once you’ve summited the Beacon, either walk over or past Sugarloaf hill and then take the path down to the town via St Ann’s Well, stopping to admire the pretty café built into the hillside and to see the ornate marble font that catches the spring water.

-Once in Great Malvern it’s just a short walk through the Victorian pleasure gardens of Priory Park before arriving back to Great Malvern train station, ready to rest your legs on the journey home.
-Before boarding the train home stop by Lady Foley’s Tea Room.
-Housed in Great Malvern Station this delightful café makes the most of the stations well preserved Victorian features and serves a variety of drinks, hot and cold snacks, vegetarian and light meals.
-Or, if you have some energy left, stay a-while in the town browsing the quirky independent shops or refuelling with coffee and cake.
+Carry on down the path from St Ann’s Well and follow signs to Great Malvern.
+Once in the town it’s just a short walk through the Victorian pleasure gardens of Priory Park before arriving back to Great Malvern train station, ready to rest your legs on the journey home.
+Before boarding the train home, stay a-while in the town browsing the quirky independent shops or refuelling with lunch, coffee and cake.

 Wherever you’re from or wherever your going The Malverns is a handy rail stop.
 Colwall/ Malvern Stations have direct trains from London Paddington, Oxford, Reading, Birmingham and Hereford and Worcestershire Parkway provides links from Cardiff, Bristol and Nottingham.